How To Start A Nonprofit In Alaska

 Yes, you’re required to appoint an Alaska registered agent for your nonprofit.
 Your registered agent can be an individual (such as yourself or a willing friend), or you can hire an organization that provides a registered agent service.

 Doing the job yourself will save a little money, of course, but it also comes with a lot of headaches.
 You’ll have to list a physical address to receive legal notices, which becomes part of the public record, and you’ll have to be available at that address during normal business hours.
 Furthermore, your nonprofit’s articles of incorporation and other maintenance documents (such as your biennial reports) will list your address publicly, so unwanted solicitors might come knocking at your door.

 Northwest’s registered agent service can help.
 If you hire Northwest, our name and address will appear on your articles of incorporation, so we’ll be the ones tied to our desks, not you.
 You’ll have more privacy, receive less junk mail, and have the freedom to manage and grow your nonprofit on your own terms.

 Get a Federal Employer Identification Number (EIN)

 Your nonprofit will need an Employer Identification Number (FEIN or EIN) if you want to apply for federal and state tax exemptions, but you’ll also need an EIN simply to manage your nonprofit’s finances (even to open a bank account in your nonprofit’s name).
-Once you register your nonprofit with the State of Alaska, you can apply for an EIN through the IRS website or by phone.
+Once you register your nonprofit with the State of Alaska, you can apply for an EIN through the IRS website.
 Or you can skip this step and add our convenient EIN service for an additional fee when you hire Northwest.